 Setting up a new branch should be able to be performed remotely.
 Once the setup is complete, appliances can be shipped to the branch location and anyone can simply plug them in.

 Once plugged in, the appliances discover themselves automatically, download configurations and begin functioning

 This is dependent on business priorities, such as performance, data security, users, and branch locations

-- Intuitive administration workflows should be centered on what matters to the business—performance and data security for applications, users and branch locations.
-For instance, an IT network architect should easily set up global or local policies on a management console such as: send all video application traffic over the highest-capacity circuits; send software updates over Internet broadband circuits; or send all business traffic over secure VPNs.
+Global or local policies should be easily set up on a management console with simple rules such as: send video traffic over the highest-capacity circuits; send software updates over Internet broadband circuits; or send all business traffic over secure VPNs.

-As you begin the vendor selection process, you’ll notice that due to the drastic transformation in technology, legacy routing vendors have not been able to quickly evolve to produce ‘thinner’ yet more effective software-defined platforms.
-On the other hand, small, pure play vendors do not offer a holistic platform for WAN management and rarely have the Intellectual Property that comes from several years of experience in the WAN market.
-You need a vendor that solves your specific pain-points but also has a history of leadership in the WAN market.
-This will ensure that they have the execution capability to meet your future requirements for the entire lifecycle of the SD-WAN solution.
-SD-WAN is being explored by enterprises or all sizes and across verticals.
-Further exploration will likely be of benefit to you and your business.
+The vendor selection process will show you that many vendors have not been able to quickly evolve to produce more effective software-defined platforms.
+Small vendors do not offer a holistic platform for WAN management and rarely have the necessary years of experience in the WAN market.
+An ideal vendor will recognize and resolve your specific pain-points as well as be a leader in the WAN market.
+This ensures that they will have the capability to meet your current and future requirements for the entirety of your SD-WAN project.
+Find out if SD-WAN is key to your business transformation >